gphotosuploader/gphotos-uploader-cli/README.md

 If you have problems, please open an [issue](https://github.com/nmrshll/gphotos-uploader-cli/issues).

-## Run it with
+## Run

-Once it's configured you can call the command in this way:
+Once it's configured you can start uploading files in this way:
 ```
 $ gphotos-uploader-cli
 ```